keboola/website/_product/product.md

   content: We've handled all the security, provisioning, governance, audit trails,
     payloads...everything.
 You are in control with your data.
   list:
-  - icotype: black
-    title: Accelerate analytics with ready-to-query schemas
-    desc: We build the best schemas around, ensuring you get all the data you need, with no duplicates.
-And our documented ERDs show you exactly what you’re working with.
   - icotype: blueright
-    desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.
-Maecenas ac hendrerit felis.
-Aliquam a ligula tempor, rhoncus eros non, maximus sem.
+    desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns, sales tactic and more.
+The information is approachable and easily accessible with a click of a button.
     title: No More Complex ETLs
   - icotype: yellowright
     desc: Get the data and the best tools to create adhoc analyses right in your department to improve your campaigns.
 Maecenas ac hendrerit felis.
 Aliquam a ligula tempor, rhoncus eros non, maximus sem.
     title: Embed Your Way
+  - icotype: black
+    title: Accelerate analytics with ready-to-query schemas
+    desc: We build the best schemas around, ensuring you get all the data you need, with no duplicates.
+And our documented ERDs show you exactly what you’re working with.
 - template: review
   block: review
   list: